 Recognition of prior learning has become important in the Bologna Process in 2005, when it was mentioned as one of the important goals in the Bergen Communiqué.
 Later it was again set as a commitment in the Yerevan Communiqué in 2015, stating that obstacles to recognition of prior learning should be removed in order to improve the accessibility to HE, besides higher education institutions as central stakeholders should improve their capability and mechanisms to recognize skills and competences that students have gained through formal and informal prior learning.
-In the latest communiqué, Paris Communiqué country?
+In the latest communiqué, Paris Communiqué in 2018, ministers have committed to adopt transparent procedures also when it comes to recognition of prior learning.

-Figure 7.2.
 According to your NUS, what are the main barriers for implementing automatic recognition of degrees within FHFA?